abbasifatemeh341-cpu/abbasi.github.io/_posts/2022-10-19-Post-MyClass.md

 ---
 layout: posts
-title: در کلاس چه گذشت
+title: my fav movies
 ---

-- We wrote some code
+- eternal sunshine
-- We built our website
+- the tortured poets department
-- We pushed
+- life is beautiful

 # this is a header